-No Man Walks Alone is delighted to be carrying DoppiaA beginning this fall.
+No Man Walks Alone is delighted to be carrying DoppiaA.
 In this interview, designer Alain Fracassi explains his style philosophy.

 David Isle of No Man Walks Alone: How did your interest in style begin?

 Alain Fracassi: In reality, for me it’s much more than a simple interest but something that makes up part of the DNA of my family for at least three generations.
 I have been fortunate to inherit the taste for dressing well from my tailor grandfather first, then from my father, and today I continue with love and cultivate it on my own.

 NMWA: Does your personal style change often or stay more less the same?

 AF: Style never changes.
 Details change, attitudes change, the functions change, but style can never change.
 Style is there or it isn’t.

 NMWA: What’s your process for creating a collection?
 Do you begin with a theme and go from there?
 Or perhaps a particular fabric or cut?